nortikin/sverchok/docs/nodes/modifier_make/cross_section.rst

 Functionality
 -------------

-Sect object with blender operator to edges/polygons (F or Alt+F cases)
+Sect object with blender operator to edges/polygons (F or Alt+F cases).
+In some cases work better than new bisect node.

 Inputs
 ------